0akl3y/Vocabulum/README.md

 Every Book has a language pairing and a title assigned.
 Users can select and change the language pairing by tapping on the cells in the language section.

 This will open a list of all Yandex supported languages.
 If the language combination already has a language selected, the language list will only show languages that are available for this selection.
 It is also possible to enter any language name via the "Select other Language" button.
-However the Yandex dictionary feature will not be available in this case.
+However, the Yandex dictionary feature will not be available in this case.

 ##Add Vocabulary